Developer-DAO/developer-dao-dot-com/frontend/README.md

 ### Local Development Environment

-1. Clonse this repo with git
+1. Clone this repo with git
-2. install dependencies by running `yarn` within the directory you clone the project (probably `developer-dao`)
+2. Install dependencies by running `yarn`
 3. Start the development server with `yarn start`
 4. Open development site by going to `http:localhost:3000`